ultraJeff/containers-and-ocp-workshop/container-tools.md

 sesearch -A -s container_t -t home_root_t -c dir -p read
 ```

 With Udica, we can quickly and easily configure SELinxux to allow us to mount /home as root.
-First, we have to extract the meta-data from our container:
+First, we have to extract the metadata from our container:

 ```
 podman inspect home-test > home-test.json